Bihar 4th phase: Giriraj Singh, Kanhaiya Kumar, Ram Chandra Paswan main contestants

 There is a direct fight between two alliances: the National Democratic Alliance (NDA) and Grand Alliance.

-While the NDA has Bharatiya Janata Party (BJP), Janata Dal (United)- JDU, and Lok Janshakti Party (LJP); the Grand Alliance includes Congress, Rashtriya Janata Dal (RJD), and Vikasshil Insan Party (VIP).
+While the NDA has Bharatiya Janata Party (BJP), Janata Dal (United)- JDU, and Lok Janshakti Party (LJP), the Grand Alliance includes Congress, Rashtriya Janata Dal (RJD), and Vikasshil Insan Party (VIP).

 Drabhanga